plank/laravel-mediable/docs/source/uploader.rst

 Importing Files
 --------------------

-If you need to create a media record for a file that is already in place on the filesystem disk, you can use one the import methods instead
+If you need to create a media record for a file that is already in place on the desired filesystem disk, you can use one the import methods instead.

 ::